SEN Information Report contributing to the Local Offer

 Class teachers, support staff, parents/carers and the learners themselves will be the first to notice a difficulty with learning.
 At Anthony Curton Primary School we ensure that the assessment of educational needs directly involves the learner, the parents/carers and the staff within school.
 The Special Educational Needs Co-ordinator (SENDCO) will support with the identification of barriers to learning.
 We have a range of assessment tools available within school and can also access different materials/expertise from other cluster schools and external agencies.

 For some learners we may want to seek advice from specialist people/teams.
 As part of DEMAT the Marshland Cluster of schools we have access to various specialist services, some of these will be provided by Norfolk County Council, which are described on the Norfolk Local Offer website.
 On occasions when we seek advice and expertise from other sources such as Educational Psychologists and Speech Therapists we will discuss this with the learner and the parents/carers on an individual basis.
-As a member of DEMAT we also have access to Cambridgeshire based external professionals.
 As each of our learners turns 7 (Year 2) school will carry out a Lucid Rapid test, which is not diagnostic, but does allow school to see whether there are any indications of dyslexia or memory recall issues.

 At Anthony Curton Primary School we have many skilled Learning Support Assistants who deliver intervention within school hours.
 Currently these interventions include: